Professors DiLillo, Hall

 Assistant Professors Bailey, Henderson, Modica

 The department provides a variety of courses in psychology useful to both students with a general interest in the field and those interested in pursuing graduate or professional training.
 Although the overall emphasis of the department is to provide students with a broad background in the scientific aspects of the discipline, students also acquire skills necessary to apply that knowledge.
 Students can focus their study on one or several areas of psychology ranging from the social and intellectual development of the person to the prevention and treatment of psychological disorders, from operant and Pavlovian analyses of behavior to models of human thought processes, from the microscopic analysis of brain circuits to the mechanisms of long-term memory, from the behaviors of persons in isolation to group behavior in organizations, from the biological bases of visual perception to the therapeutic means of treating people with schizophrenia.
-One-on-one work with a faculty member is strongly encouraged for each major, either in empirical research or in an apprenticeship.
+One-on-one work with a faculty member is strongly encouraged for each major, either in empirical research or in an internship.